 Explore the region’s lesser-known gems.
 We take you to the Cotswolds’ hidden corners which visitors often miss; the places the locals love.
-Nestled amongst these lesser-trodden southerly valleys are towns such as Tetbury, home to Prince Charles; Cirencester, once Princess Diana’s favourite shopping destination and Castle Combe, a village so heart-stoppingly beautiful, it’s almost impossible to believe it’s not a film set.
+Nestled amongst these lesser-trodden southerly valleys are towns such as Tetbury, home to King Charles; Cirencester, once Princess Diana’s favourite shopping destination and Castle Combe, a village so heart-stoppingly beautiful, it’s almost impossible to believe it’s not a film set.

 The manicured Cotswolds of the North attract a myriad tourists; but the South Cotswolds hold more rugged secrets in the form of deep-hidden valleys, harebell-covered meadows, and steeply wooded hills.
 Nestled amongst these natural amphitheatres are towns that seem to have sprung organically from the earth; ancient towns with fascinating shops, restaurants that cook with ingredients grown on Cotswold soil or grazed on Cotswold hills, and attractions that show off to the full England’s largest Area of Outstanding Natural Beauty: an area famed for its teetering stone walls, its flower-carpeted limestone grasslands, its beech woods and rolling hills fed by babbling streams.

 Our driver-guides all live locally and know the area better than anyone.
 As they take you through picture-postcard scenery, they can explain the history of towns and villages such as Bibury, with its famous Arlington Row of former weavers’ cottages, and Cirencester, a Roman capital, which grew yet richer on the proceeds of the medieval wool industry.